 Universal Electronic Records Management (ERM) Requirements

 The Universal ERM Requirements identify high level business needs for managing electronic records.
-They are baseline ERM program requirements derived from existing NARA regulations, policy, and guidance.
+They are baseline ERM program requirements derived from existing statutes, standards, NARA regulations, policy, and guidance.
 They are a starting point for agencies to use when developing system requirements.
 Records management staff should work with acquisitions and IT personnel to tailor any final system requirements.
 The document contains an abstract, list of lifecycle requirements, list of transfer format requirements, and a glossary.

 These requirements contain six sections based on the lifecycle of electronic records management: